ericbos111/pipelines-tutorial/README.md

 ![OpenShift OperatorHub](docs/images/operatorhub.png)

-* Create your own namespace / project.
+* Create your own namespace / project and change to it, this will be where your pipeline will run.
 ```
 oc new-project eric
 ```